solo-io/gloo-docs/gloo/docs/gloo_integrations/service_mesh/gloo_app_mesh.md

 ---
 title: Gloo and AWS App Mesh
 weight: 2
-description: Using Gloo as an ingress to App Mesh
+description: Using Gloo as an ingress to AWS App Mesh
 ---

 [AWS App Mesh](https://docs.aws.amazon.com/app-mesh/latest/userguide/what-is-app-mesh.html) is an AWS-native service mesh implementation based on [Envoy Proxy](https://www.envoyproxy.io) making it compatible with a wide range of AWS partner and open source tools.